lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 ![GitHub help](/images/11-github-intro-view-issue.png)

-I now swith to the `LaurentGatto` account and post a comment on this issue which, as a reminder, is an issue in the `pancakes` repository that belongs to user `lgatto`.
+I now switch to the `LaurentGatto` account and post a comment on this issue which, as a reminder, is an issue in the `pancakes` repository that belongs to user `lgatto`.